bigchaindb/bigchaindb-driver/docs/handcraft.rst

     In [0]: prepared_creation_tx['outputs'][0]

 The difficult parts are the condition details and URI.
-We''ll now see how to generate them using the ``cryptoconditions`` library:
+We'll now see how to generate them using the ``cryptoconditions`` library:

 .. note:: In BigchainDB keys are encoded in base58 but the cryptoconditions